googleforgames/agones/site/content/en/docs/Installation/upgrading.md

 your particular game architecture but should provide a solid foundation for updating Agones safely.

-The recommended approach is to use [multiple clusters](#upgrading-agones-multiple-clusters), such that the upgrade can be tested gradually with production load and easily rolled back if need arises.
+The recommended approach is to use [multiple clusters](#upgrading-agones-multiple-clusters), such that the upgrade can be tested gradually with production load and easily rolled back if the need arises.

 ### Upgrading Agones: Multiple Clusters